softwaremill/sbt-softwaremill/README.md

 You should remove `version.sbt` file as it's no longer used, and it may disrupt the release process.
 In the 2.x series the version is deduced from git tags and the current state using [https://github.com/dwijnand/sbt-dynver](sbt-dynver).

-Moreover, a number of plugins are removed, which aren't available for Scala3 and would cause build problems
+Moreover, a number of bundled plugins are removed, which aren't available for Scala3 and would cause build problems